Bill-Remy/School_District_Analysis/README.md

 <img src="Resources/School summary header.png" alt="Resources/Schol summary header.png" with="300">
 <img src="Resources/THS Summary before.png" alt="Resources/THS Summary before.png" width="1000" >

-After removing the data, the revised reading and math performance is in the following table.
+After removing the scores for the freshman, the revised reading and math performance is in the following table.

 <img src="Resources/School summary header.png" alt="Resources/School summary header.png" with="300">
 <img src="Resources/THS Summary after.png" alt="Resources/THS Summary after.png" width="11000" >

+The THS specific performance data is similar to the District Summary in the impact of removing the scores.
+The THS Freshman were performance significantly above the rest of the school in reading and math.
+Their passing percentages were much higher since after removing their scores the rest of the school passing percentage was much lower.

+##  THS Performance to Other Schools
+After removing the scores, THS performance relative to other schools dropped measuably in the percentage passing performance.
+In Math, Reading and Overall percents prior to removing the data, THS was above 90% in all three measures.
+After removing the data, their percantage passing dropped to 66-69% ranges.
+The scores removed would have been substantially higher than the rest of the school.

+##  Math and Reading by Grade

+## School Spending Comparison

+## Shool Size Comparison

+## School Type Comparison